Updated Feb. 28, 2017

 - Use an accredited asbestos inspector to survey your project for materials that may contain asbestos.

 - Have any suspect materials tested by an analytical laboratory.

-- Fill out a Construction and Demolition Waste Acceptance form (which you can download from the link below).
+- Fill out a Construction and Demolition Waste Acceptance form.

 - Bring test results with your load to a Metro transfer station to show it contains 1 percent or less asbestos by weight.

 Test results must be printed out.
 Electronic copies are not accepted.

 Analytical test results certifying all tested sample results contain 1 percent or less asbestos by weight are required for the following items:

 - Ceilings and walls: acoustical tiles, glue dots, plaster, spray-on, orange peel and "popcorn" texture

 - Flooring: vinyl tiles (9” x 9” and 12” x 12”) and sheet vinyl